Erectile Dysfunction in Your 20s: Overview & Facts

 CAEP can occur while you’re putting on a condom or just before, like if you feel anxious about making a mistake during condom application.
 It can also occur during sex if your condom isn’t put on properly, feels overly loose or tight or reduces sexual stimulation.

-Erectile dysfunction caused by condom issues is more common than you may think, especially for men in their 20s.
+Erectile dysfunction caused by condom issues is more common than you may think, especially for men in their twenties.
 In a 2015 study involving 479 men aged 18 to 24, almost 14 percent had CAEP while putting on a condom.

 Another 16 percent had CAEP during penis-in-vagina sexual intercourse, while roughly 32 percent had CAEP while putting the condom on and while having sex.